 Reverse Osmosis & Water Treatment in Belarus

-- The Dnepr basin.
+- The Dnieper basin.
 This basin covers about 81.5% of the country.
-The Dnepr River rises in the Russian Federation and enters Belarus in the northeast.
+The Dnieper River rises in the Russian Federation and enters Belarus in the northeast.
 Within the country it flows to the south and, after forming the border with Ukraine over some 100 km, it flows into Ukraine and finally the Black Sea.
-The largest tributary of the Dnepr within Belarus is the Pripyat, which rises in Ukraine, enters the country in the south, flows east and leaves the country again in the southeast to flow into the Dnepr within Ukraine.
+The largest tributary of the Dnieper within Belarus is the Pripyat, which rises in Ukraine, enters the country in the south, flows east and leaves the country again in the southeast to flow into the Dnieper within Ukraine.

 - The Western Dvina basin.
 This basin covers about 10% of the country.
 The Western Dvina River rises in the Russian Federation and flows into Belarus in the northeast.
 It then flows to the west and leaves the country in the northwest to flow into Latvia, where it is called the Daugava, flowing to the Baltic Sea.

 - The Neman basin.
 This basin covers about 6% of the country.
 Its main source is in the center of the country near the capital Minsk.
 It flows to the west and enters Lithuania, where it is called the Nemunas River, which flows to the Baltic Sea.
 The Vilija River, also rising in Belarus to the north of the Neman River, flows west into Lithuania, where it becomes the Neris River that flows into the Nemunas River.
 Some smaller tributaries rise in Poland and flow east into Belarus into the Neman River.

 - The Western Bug basin.
 This basin covers about 2.5% of the country in the southwest.
 The main Bug River rises in Ukraine, and forms the border, first between Ukraine and Poland and then between Belarus and Poland, before entering Poland.